 There have been two studies conducted in the UK.
 We have analysed both in detail as well as contacting the academic groups who carried out the studies.
 We believe there are fundamental weaknesses in both studies which seriously undermines the claim that suicide is a major risk.
 We present our findings below.

 The RaRE study was a lottery-funded project set-up by the LGBT charity PACE.
 The lead academic was Dr Nuno Nodin from the Royal Holloway University of London (RHUL).
 A number of different aspects relevant to the LGBT community was investigated.
 One part of this included asking transgender people about their history of suicidal thoughts and attempts.
-The full report is here

 The study was conducted by questionnaire using a non-probability sampling method.
 This means that the questionnaire was promoted within the LGBT community and people chose whether or not to fill it in.
 In total 2078 questionnaires were analysed, however only 120 of these were transgender people, and only 27 of these were under the age of 26 years old.
 It is only the results from the 27 young trans people that was reported in relation to suicide.
 Of these 27 young trans people 13 of them reported having attempted suicide at some point in the past.
 This is where the 48% of all trans youth attempt suicide stat comes from.

 We have a number of problems with this study: